IacopomC/iacopomc.github.io/_projects/2020-07-16-advanced-lane-finding-project.md

 One shortcoming occurs when the model doesn't detect one of the two lines in the first frame.

-As an improvment smoothing could be applied to avoid that line detection jumps around from frame to frame.
+As an improvement smoothing could be applied to avoid that line detection jumps around from frame to frame.